shriram061/Inventory-Management-Backend-/README.md

 To run the microservices, follow these steps:
 1. Start the Eureka server using mvn spring-boot:run -pl eureka-server.
-2. Start the product service using mvn spring-boot:run -pl product-service.
+2. Start the inventory management service using mvn spring-boot:run -pl inventorymanagement-service.
 3. Start the authentication service using mvn spring-boot:run -pl authentication-service.
 4. Start the report service using mvn spring-boot:run -pl report-service.